Clarksville-Montgomery County under Flood Watch this afternoon - Clarksville Online - Clarksville News, Sports, Events and Information

-Nashville, TN – The National Weather Service (NWS) has issued a Flood Watch for Clarksville-Montgomery County and parts of Middle Tennessee from 4:00pm this afternoon until Wednesday morning.
+Nashville, TN – The National Weather Service (NWS) has issued a Flood Watch for Clarksville-Montgomery County and parts of Middle Tennessee from 4:00pm this afternoon until Wednesday at 12:00pm..

 Severe thunderstorms this afternoon could result in excessive rainfall making Flash Flooding a possibility.